 It is not possible to know from these results why respondents chose certain interventions, but choices appeared to be based on the understanding that vertical perception deficits are from a lack of sensory integration.
 Caloric and galvanic stimulation can alter vertical perception following stroke, but this has not been translated into effective treatment strategies (Saj et al, 2006; Sturt and Punt, 2013; Oppenländer et al, 2015) and was unknown by the clinicians involved in this study.
 Respondents were also unaware that tilting the head or body and the rod and frame effect have been shown to modulate vertical perception following stroke (Yelnik et al, 2002; Funk et al, 2010b, 2011).
 The results suggest that stroke rehabilitation therapists may base their interventions on clinical experience more than published evidence, as has been previously reported (Stevenson et al, 2005; McGlinchey and Davenport, 2015).
 The large numbers of therapists in the present study that reported use of mirrors or hands-on facilitation to address this deficit appears to contradict the stronger evidence around motor relearning (Scrivener et al, 2020; Dorsch et al, 2023).
 However, it is unknown what factors or barriers prevent rehabilitation therapists acting on aspects of the evidence base.
 In contrast, the use of repeated task and functional specific training was reported by all respondents and this has a strong evidence base for use in stroke rehabilitation (Blennerhassett and Dite, 2004; de Sousa et al, 2018, 2019; Ward et al, 2019; Dorsch and Elkins, 2020).

 The finding that people with vertical perception deficits require rehabilitation for longer and are more dependent for functional tasks has been reported previously (Nijboer et al, 2013; Babyar et al, 2015).
 A systematic review found that those with pushing behaviour (described as lateropulsion by the author) have a greater chance of discharge home and achieving functional goals when rehabilitation lasts 3–4 weeks longer (Nolan et al, 2021).
 The results of this review need to be interpreted with caution because of the small sample sizes and varying criteria used to identify lateropulsion.
 However, this raises concerns about access to appropriate length of stroke rehabilitation in the current climate, with pressure to discharge patients who are medically fit (Limb, 2022) and stroke survivors spending less time on a specialist stroke unit (Sentinel Stroke National Audit Programme, 2023), but may still be at risk of falling or difficult to position.
 This concern for safe discharge has previously been reported by healthcare professionals and patients’ carers (Waring et al, 2016).
 Although these concerns could be addressed by early supported discharge or community therapy teams, it is unknown why stroke survivors with vertical perception deficits require longer episodes of rehabilitation, but it could be related to several factors, including the natural time course for recovery of this impairment, the limited evidence base for effective treatments and its prevalence in more severe strokes.
-This [AQ: what does ‘this’ refer to specifically?], in turn being linked to the difficulties with measuring and identifying vertical perception in the clinical setting.
+This prevalence in more severe strokes [AQ: what does ‘this’ refer to specifically?], in turn being linked to the difficulties with measuring and identifying vertical perception in the clinical setting.

 Strengths and limitations